-from training.npr.org: https://training.npr.org/sources/saif-shahin/
+from training.npr.org: https://training.npr.org/sources/pablo-de-leon/

-Saif Shahin is an assistant professor in the School of Communication at American University in Washington, D.C.
-An expert in critical data studies and digital culture, Shahin researches technology policy; the implications of disinformation online; media coverage of global politics; diversity and inclusion efforts in digital spaces; and online social movements.
+Saif Shahin is a professor at American University in Washington, D.C.
+Shahin researches technology policy; the implications of disinformation online; media coverage of global politics; diversity and inclusion efforts in digital spaces; and online social movements.

 Piyush Mehta is an assistant professor of aerospace engineering and space systems at the Statler College of Engineering and Mineral Resources at West Virginia University.
 He’s an expert in astrodynamics, machine learning and space weather — conditions caused by solar winds, explosions on the sun’s surface, and other solar phenomena.

 Veena Dubal is a law professor at the University of California’s Hastings College of Law and an expert on the intersection of employment and labor law, technology and work in the precarious gig economy.